ameet123/spark_encrypter/README.md

 For PGP, the project makes use of `BouncyCastle` provider and a higher-level wrapper on it, `name.neuhalfen.projects.crypto.bouncycastle.openpgp`
 This wrapper makes it convenient and clean to expose an output stream from the encryption process, specifically for PGP.

+#### Encryption through Compression
+In order to plug the encryption into compression, the code uses a dummy `NoopCompressionOutputStream` class extending from `CompressionOutputStream`, which simply writes the data without any compression.